Ginger root, or simply ginger, is a common spice people use during cooking.

 The researchers suggest that ginger (around 1000mg a day) can improve nausea and vomiting in pregnant women.
 And there are no differences between ginger and vitamin B6.

 The main side-effect in the ginger treatment is gastrointestinal effects, such as stomachache and heartburn.
-They may occur immediately after ginger consumption.
+They can occur immediately after ginger consumption.

 These side effects may be caused by ginger’s odor and taste.
-Researchers suggest a more appropriate form like tablets may make it easier to use.
+A more appropriate form like tablets may make it easier to use.